 Oh and if you go to Ouro Preto (or any part of Minas Girais), you can expect to hear a lot of sertenajo music.
 This was one popular song that I heard almost everywhere I went…

 Despite being the oldest person at these parties, I had a fantastic time.
 Being there made me want to go back in time and be a student again…but this time in Ouro Preto!

-Despite the fact that I sometimes felt a bit out of the loop and like I was repeatedly asking “what?”, all the guys were extremely patient with me and constantly filling me in on different “girias mineiras” (slang from Minas Gerais).
+All the guys were extremely patient with me and constantly filling me in on different “girias mineiras” (slang from Minas Gerais).